 Packing supplies checklist

-- boxes of various sizes (small, medium, large, extra large)
+- boxes of various sizes (small, medium, large, extra-large)

 - different kinds of tape (and tape dispensers)

-- cushioning material (such as bubble wrap, packing peanuts, packing paper or newspaper)
+- cushioning material (such as bubble wrap, packing peanuts, packing paper, or newspaper)

-- labeling supplies (sharpies, markers, printed labels and the like)
+- labeling supplies (sharpies, markers, printed labels, and the like)

-- various packing tools (including scissors, box cutters, gloves, plastic coverings and anything else that comes to mind)
+- various packing tools (including scissors, box cutters, gloves, plastic coverings, and anything else that comes to mind)

 You can obviously buy all of these in your local hardware store or online.
 But there’s a variety of other ways to get your hands on them too which is especially important if you’re on a tight budget.
 Check with any local stores or businesses if they have any boxes they’re willing to part with, for example.
 And don’t forget to look on social media either!
 You can find a variety of local Facebook groups that aim to help with moving whose members may be able to provide you with packing supplies for free or at a low cost.
+Facebook marketplace and other sites dedicated to recycling used items are the places to check out.
+Just keep in mind that used boxes and materials can be in bad condition.

 Packing supplies: boxes

 Boxes are the most important thing you’ll need when packing.
 You’ll need anywhere between 30 and 130 of them depending on the size of your place, the number of people moving and the amount of stuff you’re packing.
 To be on the safe side, always get more boxes (and other supplies too!) than you think you’ll need.
 Try to find sturdy boxes in a wide variety of sizes and never fill them up too much.
+Your moving company Germantown TN is more than likely to offer packing and unpacking services, so check it out before you decide to handle everything yourself.

 Packing supplies: tape